peisenliang/peisenliang.github.com/novels.md

 # Novels and Stories

-Here you’ll find Pei Sen Liang’s growing collection of novels and novellas — a dive into myth-warped apocalyptic realms, cosmic fantasy, and metaphysical fiction.
+Dive into Pei Sen Liang’s expanding collection of novels and novellas — myth-warped apocalyptic realms, cosmic fantasy, and metaphysical fiction await.

-## Featured Works
+## Featured Work

 - **Riftwake** (Coming Soon)
-  A sprawling saga that tears through apocalyptic futures and cosmic horror.
+  An epic saga ripping through apocalyptic futures and cosmic horror.

 ---

 ## Stay Tuned

-More stories and excerpts will appear here as I write and publish.
+More stories and excerpts will land here as they’re written and published.

 ---

-To support my writing, check out my [Ko-Fi](https://ko-fi.com/peisenliang) page or keep an eye on my Kindle Direct Publishing profile (coming soon).
+Support my work on [Ko-Fi](https://ko-fi.com/peisenliang), and watch this space for my Kindle Direct Publishing profile (coming soon).